iv-m/iv-m.github.io/contents/articles/heatmaps-for-all/index.md

 In fact, everything is kind of tricky.
 There are just so may knobs and buttons...

-## gnuplot
+## `gnuplot`

 A few years ago I was using `gnuplot` every day: no other plotting tool could handle a few thousand data points with that ease and speed.
-Since that time
+Since that days I try to use it whenever I have some data to visualize and some time to get the good results.

 For heatmaps, `gnuplot` will not prepare the data for you: you need to define your buckets and transform individual events into the matrix